Learn how to profile the performance of Web Audio apps in Chrome using

 There are two tools that will help you when profiling Web Audio,

-chrome://tracing and the WebAudio tab in Chrome DevTools.
+about://tracing and the WebAudio extension in Chrome DevTools.

 When do you use